safforddr/tbc/README.txt

 (https://www.thirtythreeforty.net/posts/2019/12/my-business-card-runs-linux/)
 His goal was to demonstrate his hardware and Linux skills in a fun way.

-With the approaching 25th aniversary of the Trusted Computing Group, I thought it would be fun to do a similar card but with an added Trusted Platform Module (TPM) to demonstrate my hardware and trusted computing skills.
+With the recent 25th aniversary of the Trusted Computing Group, I thought it would be fun to do a similar card but with an added Trusted Platform Module (TPM) to demonstrate my hardware and trusted computing skills.
 Then some pagers started exploding, and the project redirected a bit to make it the smallest, cheapest, and